XRPLF/xrpl-dev-portal/content/tutorials/xrp-ledger-businesses/become-an-xrp-ledger-gateway.md

 Currency traders who hold a gateway's issued currencies can provide liquidity to other popular currencies, without the gateway needing to float a large reserve in various destination currencies.
 The gateway also does not need to take on the risk of holding a variety of currencies.
 However, a gateway _may_ still want to provide liquidity to XRP or other popular currencies at a baseline rate, especially when the gateway is new to the exchange.
 If you do provide liquidity, **use a different address for trading than your issuing address.**

-Third-party liquidity providers can use the [`rippled` APIs](rippled-api.html), [RippleAPI JavaScript Library](rippleapi-reference.html), or a third-party client application to access the distributed exchange.
+Liquidity providers can use the [HTTP / WebSocket APIs](rippled-api.html), [client libraries](client-libraries.html), or another application to access the distributed exchange.
 It may also help client applications to surface information about your gateway to clients if you provide an [`xrp-ledger.toml` file](xrp-ledger-toml.html).

-Contact [partners@ripple.com](mailto:partners@ripple.com) for help establishing liquidity between your gateway and others.

 ## Suggested Business Practices